A lot of people say that antiperspirant makes you sweat more.

-This isn’t the case for me, but wanted to share an email from a reader who said using antiperspirant actually made him sweat more.
+This hasn’t been the case for me, but I wanted to share an email from a reader who said using antiperspirant actually made him sweat more.

 I like your site and will be using it to find the perfect lightweight XL pajama shirt.

 However, I noticed a lot of guys are having sweating issues.
 In fact, I used to be one of them.
 I had to bring extra shirts with me wherever I went, until I made 4 changes in my life.

 I changed the soap I shower with (I used to use Dove and Old Spice body wash).
 Also, I wash only the “sweatiest areas” (e.g. armpits) with an exfoliating cloth/loofah and my face/ears.

 I stopped using antiperspirant and drug store deodorant (no Old Spice, Right Guard, Adidas, Axe, etc.) Finally, I trim my body hair regularly with an adjustable electric shaver.